Scholarly Comments on Academic Economics

 Publication date should appear, without parentheses, following the author.
 Book titles should be italicized.

-Reprinted books should include the year of reprint and the original year of publication in [brackets].
+Reprinted books should include the year of reprint first, and then the original year of publication in brackets.

 Journal Articles

 Article titles should appear without quotation marks.
 35 is the volume and (4) is the Number.
-Complete page numbers for the article should follow the colon without “pp”.
+Complete page numbers for the article should follow the colon.

 Book Chapters

 Fogel, Robert W., and Stanley L. Engerman.
 1995 [1977].
 Explaining the Relative Efficiency of Slave Agriculture in the American South.
 In Historical Perspectives on the American Economy, ed.
-Robert Whaples and Dianne C. Betts.
-Cambridge: Cambridge University Press, 226-256.
+Robert Whaples and Dianne C. Betts, 226-256.
+Cambridge, UK: Cambridge University Press.

-Be sure to include the page numbers for the entire article.
+Please include the page numbers for the entire article (they are 226-256 in the example here).

 Working Papers and Self-Published Papers

 Krugman, Paul, and Robert Lawrence.
 1993.
 Trade, Jobs, and Wages.
-NBER Working Paper No. 4478.
-National Bureau of Economic Research, Cambridge, MA.
+NBER Working Paper 4478.
+National Bureau of Economic Research (Cambridge, Mass.).
+Link

 Legal Cases